thomased/thomased.github.io/media.md

 permalink: /media/
 ---

-We are keen to spread the word about the incredible invertebrates which which we share our world!
+We are keen to spread the word about the incredible invertebrates with which we share our world!

 Below are some recent examples of our efforts, and Tom is available for freelance science writing and consulting, as well as chats for radio, TV, and podcasts.